Marcus Travel Journal

 photo: mytravellinglens.com

-The region starts from the health of Italy's "boot" and is known for its attractive whitewashed hill towns.
+The region starts from the heart of Italy's boot and is known for its attractive whitewashed hill towns.
 The are what seems to be endless beaches.
-Pictured above is the coastal town of Monopoli.
+Pictured above is the coastal town of Monopoli. that was not far from our house/apartment.

 photo: mytravellinglens.com